mslinn/go-ethereum-walkthrough/Tours/committing_block/README.md

   Repeat passphrase:
   Address: {c063a7c2c2d7364f3ea2b31b2aecd408a376fd43}
     ```
-  Take a note of the address of the account, since we’ll need this when we initialize the new network if we would like to preallocate any funds to it.
+  The account address needs to be saved, so that the new Ethereum network can be initialized with preallocated funds.
 Here is a bash script that saves the address in an environment variable called `ACCOUNT`:
   ```bash
   $ export ACCOUNT=$(cat ~/.gowalkthrough/keystore/* | python -c "import sys, json; print json.load(sys.stdin)['address']")
   $ echo $ACCOUNT
 c63c56283afe93fd0094d27890397de08e03ad5a
    ```

 2. A genesis block needs to be created that will be used by the initial set of nodes that will participate in the network.
-This is configured via a JSON file, which we'll call `~/.gowalkthrough.json`.
-Here is an easy way to create that file:
+The genesis block is configured via a JSON file, which we'll call `~/.gowalkthrough.json`.
+Here is an easy way to create that file; note that an initial balance of 420000000000000000000 Wei is specified for the default account:
 ```bash
 $ echo "{
     \"config\": {